 Cyclothymic Disorder is a mental disorder defined by sudden changes in mood, from extreme highs to extreme lows.
-Though similar to Bipolar Disorder, symptoms in the case of Cyclothymic Disorder are less extreme.
-Generally, people with this disorder do not seek medical help since the symptoms are not extreme.
-This results in many undiagnosed cases of this particular type of disorder.
+Though similar to Bipolar Disorder, symptoms in the case of Cyclothymic Disorder are less severe.
+Generally, people with this disorder do not seek medical help since the symptoms are not extreme, resulting in many undiagnosed cases of this type of Disorder.

 Symptoms of Cyclothymic Disorder

 Cyclothymic Disorder causes short bouts of mood swings, ranging from low to extremely high, also called hypomania.
-As the low mood periods do not last very long and are not severe, this disorder often goes unnoticed.
-It also, thus, does not qualify as clinical depression or bipolar disorder.
+As the low mood periods do not last very long and are not severe, this Disorder often goes unnoticed.
+Thus, it does not qualify as clinical depression or bipolar Disorder.
 The general symptoms of Cyclothymic Disorder are: